esakrissa/ai-code-playground/README.md

 ### Backend
 - Node.js with Express 4
-- OpenAI API v4 integration
+- OpenAI API v4 integration (using gpt-4o-mini model)
 - TypeScript execution with Babel
 - ts-node for development